The Personal Annual Review

 - What drained energy this year?

-- Who were the boat anchors in my life?
+- What were the Boat Anchors in my life?

 - What did I not do because of fear?

-- What were my greatest hits and misses?
+- What were my greatest hits and worst misses?

 - What did I learn this year?

-The Personal Annual Review is a life changing exercise.
-I cannot recommend it highly enough.
+The Personal Annual Review is a life-changing exercise.
+I can't recommend it highly enough.